Siphon880gh/devbrain/3D Modeling, Game Development, VR-AR, Virtual Production/__Unreal Engine/Unreal Level 2 - Animations (beginner), Blueprints (beginner), Cinematics (beginner), Gaming (beginner)/Cinematics - Cinecamera Actor/Camera following a path (dolly, truck, etc) when level starts.md

 Required knowledge:
 - Know how to create variables.
 Refer to [[Create object variables in Unreal]]
 - Know how to animate character or object movement.
-Refer to [[Animate character or object movement, Times One, or Loop Alternately (5.3)]]
+Refer to [[Movement or rotation x1 vs looping]]
 - Know how to convert an object into Blueprint.
 Refer to [[Fundamental - Convert object to Blueprint]]